Zone Compatibility

-Sunmist Nectarine (Low-Chill)
+Sunmist Nectarine Tree Low Chill

-For more information see the Ordering & Shipping section below.
+For more information see the Ordering & Shipping section below

 The ‘Sunmist’ Nectarine, released in 1994, is the perfect choice for growers seeking a high-quality, early-ripening fruit.
 Known for its vigorous trees with a spreading growth habit, ‘Sunmist’ produces large, symmetrical nectarines with white flesh and a semi-freestone pit, offering both beauty and ease of eating.
 The fruit boasts a nearly 100% red blush.
 Plus, with its exceptional resistance to bacterial spot, this cultivar ensures a healthier, more reliable harvest.
 For growers looking to deliver premium fruit year after year, ‘Sunmist’ offers both performance and visual appeal.